techpubs-mf/style-guide-original/docs/grammar-and-word-choice.md

 Don't use contractions for the past tense, such as "didn't".

 If you can't rewrite a future-tense sentence into present tense, it's okay to use contractions, such as "won't".
-For more details about tenses, see Be active and present.
+For more details about tenses, see [Be active and present](voice-and-tone.md#be-active-and-present).

 Don't put apostrophes in brand names, company names, or products to make them possessive.
-For more information, see Possessive names and terms in HID docs.
+For more information, see [Possessive names and terms](#possessive-names-and-terms).

 ## Example names and domains